Project Management

 15. Rectification period: following-up on any outstanding defects such as snagging.

 To ensure a project’s success you will need effective team leadership with a blend of expertise and hands-on experience.
-Feel free to reach out to us if you're gearing up for a project.
-Chat about your ideas with our team and we can provide some guidance via the project managers.
+Feel free to reach out to us if you're gearing up for a project — and if a completed project has already gone wrong, our construction expert witness team can help instead.

 Frequently asked questions